OwenCochell/cursepy/docs/source/advn/hand.rst

 Built in Handlers
 =================

-capy has a few built in handlers for development purposes.
+cursepy has a few built in handlers for development purposes.

 Lets go over these in detail.